Code of Conduct

 RP Library strives to maintain an environment conducive to learning and academic success.

-As a member of the library, you are expected to follow certain guidelines that ensure a safe, respectful, and efficient space for all.
-Please take note of the following conduct expectations.
+All library users are expected to follow these guidelines to ensure a safe, respectful, and productive environment for everyone.
+Do take note of the following conduct expectations when using the library spaces and resources.

 General rules